fndomitrovic/update_arcgis_layers/README.md

 ## Using update_web_layers.pyt & updating the PANYNJ Regional Bike Map

 The code in this repository was used to create layers for Open Street Map bike lanes and Citi Bike docks that can be updated with the latest data each time the script is run in a desktop ArcGIS Pro application.
 The layers created from this script were then uploaded to the PA Portal ArcGIS Online and integrated into the PANYNJ Regional Bike Map ArcGIS Web App.
 However, the layers on this Web App are not automatically updated each time the script in the Desktop ArcGIS Pro is run.
-I created a Python Toolbox out of the earlier functions so that people can update the bike infrastructure layers through the ArcGIS interface as opposed to through a Python notebook.
-This tool adapts the script into a custom ArcGIS tool, with the same interface as ArcGIS tools such as Spatial Join, Intersect, etc.
+The update_web_layers.pyt Python toolbox creates (or updates if running more than once) the 'Local bike lanes,' 'Regional bike routes,' & 'Citi Bike stations' layers seen on the PANYNJ Regional Bike Map in a desktop ArcGIS Pro project.
+You can then use these layers to update their associated web layer on the PANYNJ Regional Bike Map or use them for another purpose.
 <br />
 <br />